Social anxiety is an issue that needs appropriate attention.

 Sometimes we struggle with worrying about different things and don’t pause and notice all of the things that are going right and well in our lives.

-Anxiety can trick us into having negative thoughts and a negative outlook, but journaling about a couple things we are grateful for a few times a week can really help to turn around this negative and anxious thinking.
+Anxiety can trick us into having negative thoughts and a negative outlook, but journaling about a couple of things we are grateful for a few times a week can really help to turn around this negative and anxious thinking.

-My last tip for someone struggling with social anxiety is to try using essential oils.
+My last tip for someone struggling with social anxiety is to try using essential oils

 Essential oils like lavender oil and chamomile oil have shown to have positive effects on anxiety.
 This can be carried with you and applied topically in situations when you have high anxiety.